DJJo14/kodi2home/README.md

 home_ssl: false
 ```

-if you are using hassio you do not need to change the home_adress and home_ssl. the values are already set to the add-on values.
+if you are using hassio you do not need to change the home_adress and home_ssl.
+The values are already set to the add-on values.

+You need to change the keymap on kodi.
+[More info](https://kodi.wiki/view/HOW-TO:Modify_keymaps) There is a ¨Add-on:Keymap Editor" but you can not set it to send the NotifyAll message.
+So you need to change it in the keyboard.xml (or other .xml name)
 put somting like this in your keymap of kodi:
 ```xml
 <volume_up>NotifyAll("kodi2home", "kodi_call_home", {"trigger":"automation.volume_up"})</volume_up>
 ```
-add "automation.volume_up" will be triggert, when pressing volume_up.
+Add an automation on home assistant with the id/name: "volume_up".(you can leave automation triggers empty) Start up the kodi2home add-on and press the volume_up button.
+The automation will be triggerd on home assistant.
+Home assistant run you action that you put in you automation.

 ## Why
+Home assitant can control kodi, but when you press a button on kodi you can not trigger a action on home assistant.
+Kodi2home is a man in the middel.
+I found this a missing feature of Home assistent.
+This way you can turn on a light with a kodi remote.
 This is done so you can easy call services at home assistant, the other way around was already possible but, this is still a missing feature of Home Assistant.

 ## Why this way